-We are a diversified provider of healthcare staffing services.
-This allows us to offer what we believe is the most comprehensive suite of staffing and outsourcing services to the U.S. healthcare market.
+We are a diversified provider of healthcare staffing services offering a comprehensive suite of staffing and outsourcing services to the U.S. healthcare market.
 Since becoming a public company in 2001, we have significantly expanded our revenue mix across sectors of healthcare staffing services and customers.
-In 2010, our nurse and allied staffing business segment was 52% of our revenue; our physician staffing business segment was 26% of our revenue; our clinical trial services business segment was 13% of our revenue and our other human capital management services business segment was 9% of our revenue.
-This compares to our revenue mix in 2001 in which 87% was from our nurse and allied staffing business segment, 6% from our clinical trial services business segment and 7% from our other human capital management services business segment.
+In 2011, our nurse and allied staffing business segment was 55% of our revenue; our physician staffing business segment was 24% of our revenue; our clinical trial services business segment was 13% of our revenue and our other human capital management services business segment was 8% of our revenue.
+This compares to our revenue mix in 2001 in which 87% was from our nurse and allied staffing business segment, 6% from our clinical trial services business segment and 7% from our other human capital management services business segment services business segment.